Sikhism in the United Kingdom: Attitudes towards women

-In November 2021, according to a report by Sikh Women’s Aid (SWA) organisation, about 70% of the women in UK sikh community has suffered domestic abuse.
-Over a third of the respondents suffered child sexual abuse.
-Most of the victims knew their abusers and about half of the incidents took place in home.
+In November 2021, according to a report by Sikh Women’s Aid (SWA) organisation, about 70% of the women in the UK Sikh community have suffered domestic abuse.
+Over a third of the respondents had suffered child sexual abuse.
+Most of the victims knew their abusers and about half of the incidents took place in the home.

 Census data

-In 2018, some Sikh organisations requested the ONS to include an ethnic tick box for Sikhs, creating an ongoing dispute between various Sikh organisations.
+In 2018, some Sikh organisations requested the ONS (Office for National Statistics) to include an ethnic tick box for Sikhs, creating an ongoing dispute between various Sikh organisations.
 The ONS rejected the request.
 The ONS rejected the demand in their published paper.

 Inter-faith marriages

 Holding an Anand Karaj wedding ceremony between a Sikh and a non-Sikh has become a contentious issue.
 In 2016, armed police arrested scores of protesters at Gurdwara Sahib in Leamington Spa, which The Telegraph claims "has a history of tensions over mixed marriages".
-Sikh Youth UK, who were behind the protest, blamed "a rogue Gurdwara committee creating discord".
+Sikh Youth UK, which was behind the protest, blamed "a rogue Gurdwara committee creating discord".

 One Sikh journalist called the issue a "deepening schism" while another expressed dismay at the protesters' use of masks, and the way their actions allowed the kirpan (ceremonial dagger) to be seen as a bladed weapon rather than traditional dress, thus giving "the racists and the bigots justifications for their ignorant hatred".
 An investigation on BBC Asian Network found that these disruptions over interfaith marriage had been going on for years.